 - 1. The student completes, signs, and delivers the Student Grievance Form to the director of Campus Life, who will then contact the appropriate persons(s) to attempt to establish a resolution to the grievance. - 2.
 If the situation remains unresolved, the matter will be addressed by the executive vice president, who will attempt to establish a resolution to the grievance.
-The student may request that a student council representative or another faculty member attend the meeting as well. - 3.
+If a meeting is required, the student may request that a student council representative or another faculty member attend the meeting as well. - 3.
 The executive vice president will make a final decision concerning the grievance.